-If a resident dies, the aged care home must refund their lump sum balance less any allowable amounts that have been deducted over the care period.
-This must be done within 14 days of receiving either:
+If a resident passes away, the aged care home must refund their lump sum balance less any allowable amounts that have been deducted over the care period.
+This must be done within 14 days of the provider receiving either:

 - proof of probate of the resident’s Will (the official proving of a Will) or